ibm-cloud-docs/Db2onCloud/migration_setup.md

 # Migration Initialization
 {: #migration_initialization}

-To begin migrating your Db2 on Cloud deployment to a newer system version, follow these steps:
+Upgrading your Db2 on Cloud deployment from the **Classic plan** to the **MCSP Performance plan** provides improved scalability, enhanced reliability, and a modern management experience.
+After you initiate the upgrade, the system automatically provisions a new instance and migrates your data with minimal downtime.
+The system keeps your two instances in sync until you decide to finalize your upgrade.

+Follow these steps to begin the migration:

 1. Provision your Db2 on Cloud resource from the IBM Cloud catalog if you haven't already.
 2. In the **IBM Cloud console**, navigate to your list of resources and click the instance you want to upgrade.